Types of Cults, and How They Attract / Hold People

 Ignorance, as well as vulnerability, plays a large part in recruiting cult members.

 Many people are bitter against Christianity; however, it is extremely important to realize that rebelling against it is NOT the answer!
 If a particular religion, or set of beliefs, doesn’t work for you, feel free to walk away and investigate others.
 Rebelling against the church is actually a form of admitting you believe they’re right (after all, do you rebel against Santa Claus?).
 It actually takes FAR more courage to calmly disagree and walk away than to rebel!
 Fortunately, for most people, leaving a religious cult is just a matter of making up one’s mind.
 It may not be easy because of losing the social structure the cult provided, plus lingering fears the guru could be right, but it is possible.
-Ultimately, God and the universe are much too massive for the human mind to grasp – so no one has any right to claim they have The Answer.
+Ultimately, no one has any right to claim they have The Answer.

 Psychology: some primal therapy, designed to call up repressed memories, have been known to produce false ones, thus doing psychological damage and possibly ruining the reputations of innocent people.